 - Aeroacoustics of turbulent shear flows.

-I have joint research and publications with Prof. Holger Foysi and Dr. George Khujadze where a new scheme of turbulence control is elaborated on the example of plane Couette flow.
+I have joint research and publications with Prof. Dr.-Ing.
+Foysi and Dr.-Ing.
+Khujadze where a new scheme of turbulence control is elaborated on the example of plane Couette flow.
 Our scientific interests also coincide in the field of aeroacoustics of shear flow systems.
 In my opinion the collaboration is quite productive and our perspective is to get closer to engineering flows.

 Our future plans naturally follow from our efforts in the past and present.
 At first, we are planning to work on the control of the aerodynamic sound generation in time-developing shear layers.
-We also wish to apply the elaborated scheme of turbulence control to flows of practical interests, for instance, - to boundary layer flows
+We also wish to apply the elaborated scheme of turbulence control to flows of practical interests, for instance, boundary layer flows.

 Siegen is a pleasant city, very convenient for people who are visiting with a goal similar to mine: to live quietly and concentrate on science.
 However, it would be better if there were more guest house apartments at the University.

 Host at the University of Siegen: Univ.-Prof. Dr. Ullrich Pietsch